norxdev/fishing/src/content/blog/2026-01-13-spring-bass-tactics.md

 ---
-title: "Spring Bass Tactics: How to Catch More in Shallow Water"
+title: "Early Spring Bass Tactics for Shallow Water"
-description: "Proven strategies for targeting bass in spring when they move into shallow waters to spawn."
-publishDate: "2026-01-13"
+description: "How to target bass as water temperatures rise and fish transition into pre-spawn patterns."
+date: 2026-01-13
 ---

-Spring is one of the best times of the year to target bass.
-As the water warms, bass move into shallow areas preparing to spawn.
-Here are **proven spring bass tactics** to increase your catch rates.
+Spring is one of the most exciting times to fish for bass, but it’s also one of the easiest seasons to fish **incorrectly**.

-## 1. Target Shallow Areas Early

-Early mornings in shallow coves or near submerged vegetation are prime spots.
-Bass will feed aggressively after cold winter months.

-**Tip:** Scout areas with shallow cover such as lily pads, fallen trees, or brush piles — bass often stage here before moving to spawning beds.
+As water warms, bass move shallow — but not randomly.
+Understanding their movement patterns is the key to success.

+## Understanding the Pre-Spawn

+Before bass move onto beds, they stage in:

+- Secondary points
+- Channel swings
+- Shallow flats near deeper water

+These areas allow bass to feed aggressively while staying close to safety.

-## 2. Use Lighter, Finesse Lures
+## Best Lures for Early Spring

-During spring, bass can be cautious.
-Finesse lures like **soft plastics, small crankbaits, or spinnerbaits** work well for natural presentations.

-**Tip:** A 1/8 oz jig or a small craw imitation can entice bites that heavier lures may not provoke.
+During this phase, reaction baits shine:

+- Lipless crankbaits
+- Spinnerbaits
+- Suspending jerkbaits

+Focus on covering water until you locate fish, then slow down.

-## 3. Pay Attention to Water Temperature
+## Water Temperature Matters

-Bass become more active as water reaches 55–70°F. Knowing the temperature of the water can help you **predict where bass will be feeding**.

-**Tip:** Use a thermometer or a fish finder with temperature reading to identify “hot spots” in the lake or river.

-## 4. Vary Your Presentation

-Bass can get conditioned to repeated patterns.
-Mix retrieves, pauses, and lure types to keep bass interested.

-**Tip:** Alternate between a slow, steady retrieve and a short twitch-retrieve to mimic natural prey.

-**Conclusion:**
-Spring bass fishing combines timing, location, and technique.
-Target shallow water early, use finesse lures, watch water temperatures, and vary your presentation — you’ll catch more bass and enjoy the thrill of spring fishing!
+Pay close attention to water temperature trends, not just the number:

+- Rising temps = aggressive fish
+- Sudden cold fronts = pull back to deeper staging areas

+## Key Takeaway

+Spring bass fishing rewards anglers who adapt daily.
+Let water temperature, clarity, and weather dictate your approach rather than forcing a single pattern.